UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/install_engine_new_keystone.md

 -   You must have an engine that is configured to work with the blueprint design server.
 See [Installing the engine](install_engine.md#).
 -   You must have an OpenStack Keystone server.

 These steps configure an engine to accept connections to a new cloud.
-They do not create a connection from the blueprint designer to that cloud; to create this connection, see [Connecting to clouds through the blueprint designer](../../com.edt.doc/topics/security_cloud_connection.md).

 1. On the engine, open Heat configuration file.By default, this file is in the location /etc/heat/heat.conf .
 2. In this file, find the allowed\_auth\_uris property in both the auth\_password and, if applicable, the ec2authtoken sections.
 This property is a comma-separated list of Keystone servers that the engine can contact.